-The Administration and Supervision programs are based on the philosophy that the primary function of educational administrators and supervisors is the enhancement of teaching and learning.
-Administrators and supervisors must be first and foremost an instructional leader, with other school-related activities directly supporting this central function.
+The A and AA certification programs in Educational Administration and Supervision are based on the philosophy that the primary function of educational administrators and supervisors is the enhancement of teaching and learning.
+Administrators and supervisors must be first and foremost instructional leaders, with other school-related activities directly supporting this central function.
 The responsibility for instruction means emphasizing the teaching-learning process, necessitating ability to exert educational leadership and to provide effective supervision.

 The preparatory program in a student's specialized area will permit exposure to and experience of both the theoretical and the applied aspects of educational administration and supervision.
-Students should consult their advisors in order to develop a planned program of study for their area.
+Students should consult their advisors in order to develop a planned program of study.